thinktandem/thinktandem.io/src/content/articles/migrating-to-drupal8-date-range.md

 The Situation before us
 ---------------------

 Right now we are using the [Migrate Source CSV](https://www.drupal.org/project/migrate_source_csv) module to handle the migration.
 In the CSV that we used, dates were exported form the old site as Unix timestamps.
 Which worked great for single date migration in Drupal 8.
-Our date ranges though were showing up like this in the CSV:
+However, our date ranges though were showing up like this in the CSV:

 ```bash
 1285905600 to 1317355200
 ```
-So this would cause the migration to implode when we tried to move the date ranges over.
+This would cause the migration to implode when we tried to move the date ranges over.
 We needed to transform the data before it went through the process mechanisms during the migration.
 Once we figured it out, it was quite easy to do this.
-Out solution is for how our data is coming across during the migration.
-However, you can apply the same principle to your data in whatever format your data is in.
+This solution is specific to this use case.
+However, you can apply the same principles to your data in whatever format your data is in.

 The transformation
 -------------------